thenumbernine/hydro-cl-lua/README.md

 - coroutines to iterative solvers?  so they don't stall the app execution?
 - Poisson SelfGrav seems to be pulling things slightly upwards
 - RHD W error in >1 dimension
-- num rel flat space simulations make an initial wave.  but shouldn't flat space be stable?
+- GR flat space simulations make an initial wave.  but shouldn't flat space be stable?
-- get eqn\grhd.lua working again by updating the big changes of merging prim_t and cons_t into grhd
+- get eqn/grhd.lua working again by updating the big changes of merging prim_t and cons_t into grhd

 ### Sources: